BTEC Extended Diploma

 The BTEC (Business and Technology Education Council) Level 3 diploma is a Further Education qualification and vocational qualification taken in England, Wales and Northern Ireland.
 The qualification is organised and awarded by Pearson within the BTEC brand and it is equivalent to A-Levels.
 It is equivalent to the GCE A Levels, more specifically to three A2 awards (when studying for the BTEC Extended Diploma) and the AVCE.

 This qualification is taken in order to gain entry to the vast majority of Higher Education providers.
 Nevertheless, as it is mostly coursework based, the University of Cambridge and the University of Oxford may require it to be combined with more traditional qualifications, typically studying for A-levels as well.
-They are the responsibility of the Parliamentary Under-Secretary of State for Apprenticeships and Skills in the Department for Education.
+It is the responsibility of the Parliamentary Under-Secretary of State for Apprenticeships and Skills in the Department for Education.

 Background

 The BTEC Level 3 Extended Diploma dates back to the 1930s as a full-time three-year course.
 After the Haselgrave Report, the Business Education Council (BEC) and Technician Education Council (TEC) took over the accrediting of this qualification (called the "Ordinary National Diploma") and others in the stable, such as the National Certificate, Higher National Certificate and Higher National Diploma.
 The portfolio of courses was integrated when the BEC and TEC merged to form BTEC.

 The BTEC (Business and Technology Education Council) was formed by the merger of the Business Education Council (BEC) and the Technical Education Council (TEC).
 The University of London Examinations & Assessment Council (ULEAC) and BTEC merged to form Edexcel.
 The Ordinary National Diploma is a vocational qualification at Level 3.
 It is a course that lasts two years and has 18 units altogether unlike the Advanced VCE that is only worth two (Double Award).
 This is often a very good alternative way to achieve A Levels in the UK, excluding parts of Scotland.

 The course is available from Edexcel and is in many different subjects.
 This qualification is mainly studied in further education colleges and along with the right passes at GCSE, can qualify for university entry.
 As BTEC stands for Business and Technology Education Council, the best known subjects for a BTEC Level 3 Extended Diploma are Business and Information Technology.
-This qualification has become more popular recently, especially with the demise of the AVCE..
+This qualification has become more popular recently, especially with the demise of the AVCE.